zhullyb/monyhar/monyhar/docs/speed/chrome_speed_operations.md

   * The [Chrome performance dashboard](https://chromeperf.appspot.com), which
     stores performance timeseries and related debugging data.
-The dashboard automatically detects regressions in these timeseries and has integration with Chromium's bug tracker for easy tracking.
+The dashboard automatically detects regressions in these timeseries and has integration with Monyhar's bug tracker for easy tracking.
   * Tools for [bisecting regressions](bisects.md) on our continuous build down to an exact culprit CL.
   * A [performance try job service](perf_trybots.md) which allows monyhar